The man accused of murdering Sir David Amess MP told police only hours afterwards that it was a terrorist attack, a court heard

 But a few moments later he told police: “Obviously I killed someone yesterday, there’s no doubt about that, but it still doesn’t really feel like it.”

-Mr Ali, who is thought to have been on the phone to his sister when he was arrested, said he was mostly worried about his own family that day.
+Mr Ali, who is thought to have been on the phone to his sister when he was arrested, said he was mostly worrying about his own family that day.

 “The only reason I dropped the knife in front of the police officer was because my sister was on the phone crying her eyes out,” he said.